wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 BBC World Service is expanding to reach a wider audience by 2020, and most of the users in that audience will come from developing countries.
 This is a fantastic opportunity to reinvent the BBC's web experience and tailor it for the users we _have_ (people using underpowered phones on mobile connections), rather than the users we _want_ (people using Macbooks on cable connections).

-With HTTPS Everywhere being [rolled out across the BBC](http://www.bbc.co.uk/blogs/internet/entries/f6f50d1f-a879-4999-bc6d-6634a71e2e60) later this year, the ability to use Service Workers on BBC websites is finally a reality.
-This opens up another set of opportunities around progressive enhancement and performance.
+With HTTPS Everywhere being [rolled out across the BBC](http://www.bbc.co.uk/blogs/internet/entries/f6f50d1f-a879-4999-bc6d-6634a71e2e60) later this year, the BBC's web teams will have the ability to create some great experiences using service workers.
+This opens up a whole new set of opportunities around progressive enhancement and performance.